 Vail Pass Winter Recreation Area Fee This hut is located in the Vail Pass Winter Recreation Area.
 Use of this hut during most of the winter requires payment of additional fees to the U.S. Forest service that will be charged at the time you make your reservation.
 This is not a parking fee; it applies regardless of which trailhead is used.
-The $6.00 per person per night fee is in effect from 11/29/13 though 4/30/14, children 13 and under are free.
+The $6.00 per person per night fee is in effect from Thanksgiving through the end of April, children 13 and under are free.
 More information.

 Winter Trail Access